Cığalazade Yusuf Sinan Pasha: Early life

-He was born as Scipione Cicala in Genoa or Messina around 1545, as a member of the aristocratic Genoese family of Cicala.
+He was born as Scipione Cicala in Messina around 1545, as a member of the aristocratic Genoese family of Cicala.
+His younger brother was Carlo Cicala.
 His father, a Viscount (di Cicala), was, according to Stephan Gerlach, a corsair in the service of Spain, while his mother is said to have been a Turk from Castelnuovo (Herceg Novi today).
 The Visconte and his son, captured at the Battle of Djerba by the Ottoman navy in 1560 or 1561, were taken first to Tripoli in North Africa and then to Constantinople.
 The father was in due course ransomed from captivity and, after living for some time at Beyoğlu (Pera), returned to Messina, where he died in 1564.
 His son, Scipione, was not released, but was inducted into the Ottoman corps of young boys to be trained for imperial service.
 He converted, as was required, to Islam and was trained in the Imperial palace, rising to the rank of silahtar.
-He first married Saliha Hanimsultan in 1574 (they had a son, Sultanzade Mahmud Pasha, who married Hatice Sultan, daughter of Sultan Mehmed III, and a daughter.
-Saliha died in 1576) and later Safiye Hanimsultan in 1577 (they had two sons and a daughter), both daughters of Ayşe Hümaşah Sultan and great-granddaughters of Suleiman the Magnificent.
-He found himself assured of wealth, high office and protection at the Porte.
+He married two great-granddaughters of Suleiman I and found himself assured of wealth, high office and protection at the Porte.